 It’s birth-week.
 I am one of those people who prefer to celebrate the entire month, but especially the week of.
 I am hitting the age where people are asking questions such as “Are you ever going to settle down and get married?”
-[Maybe… Facebook says I’ve already met my soulmate, so I guess that’s an option] “Are you ever going to have kids?” [ NO] “Are you ever going to get a house of your own?”
-[I bought the hideaway in November, and am currently spending lots ‘o dollars to make it into what I want it to be.].
+[Maybe] “Are you ever going to have kids?” [ NO] “Are you ever going to get a house of your own?” [hopefully sooner rather than later].
 I am sure all of these questions are not intended to make me feel bad about my decisions to forgo a conventional life, but are just out of curiosity.
 At least, that is how I choose interpret it.
-So in honor of my 30-ish years on the planet, here are 30-ish things I have learned from traveling.
+So in honor of my 30-ish years on the planet, here are 30 ish things I have learned from traveling.

 1. The world is big, and I will never see it all.